Dedication, Hard Work and a Bit of Computer Training Too

 “We will do this together; we will learn together,” her coach encouraged her.

-“[My daughter has] been a big help to me too,” Wells said.
+“[My daughter has] been a big help to me too,” Jacqueline said.
 “She helped me get through the first couple of days, and she was helping me get around too.
 Now she’s even cooking dinner for me!”

-Wells said she is thankful for her coaches assisting her and guiding her through the PATH program, but acknowledges how far her dedication and hard work took her too,
+Jacqueline said she is thankful for her coaches assisting her and guiding her through the PATH program, but acknowledges how far her dedication and hard work took her too,

 If you or someone you know could benefit from the PATH program, please contact the Michigan Works!
 Southwest service center nearest you.